ItaengaConecta/libic-data/README.md

 ### Donation For Itaenga Conecta

-Information on how to help maintain the Itaenga Conecta project in https://itaengaconecta.blogspot.com
+Information on how to help maintain the Itaenga Conecta project in https://itaengaconecta.blogspot.com.
+(Comming in soon).

 ### About